 It was natural that the Armstrongs’ should have ambitious ideas for the Banqueting Hall.
 They stipulated that it should be devoted to ‘lectures, recitals, concerts, banquets and meetings connected with arts, literature, science or education’.
 Armstrong also endowed four properties to fund the unkeep of the dene and the hall, among them Deep Dene House (Fisherman’s Lodge).

 Well kept for many years, the Banqueting Hall fell on hard times in the 1970s, when the roof of the oldest and largest section was removed.
 In 1985, Armstrong Studio Trust, an independent arts organisation, moved into the building and has pursued studio practice there ever since, while working to stem the decline in its physical fabric.
-A larger initiative is now needed to secure a creative and productive future for the Hall within the wider context of a regenerated Dene.
+A larger initiative has now begun to secure a creative and productive future for the Hall within the wider context of a regenerated Dene.